systemd/systemd/docs/ENVIRONMENT.md

   subvolumes if the backing filesystem supports them.
 If set to `0`, these lines will always create directories.

+* `SYSTEMD_TMPFILES_BYPASS` — If set to "1", execution of systemd-tmpfiles is
+  skipped it is invoked.
+This can be useful if systemd-tmpfiles is invoked unconditionally as a child process by another tool, such as package managers running it in a postinstall script.

 `systemd-sysusers`

 * `$SOURCE_DATE_EPOCH` — if unset, the field of the date of last password change